 - Documentation of a Medicaid coverable service delivered on the day transportation was provided

 MSB has developed a set of Trip Logs which have been approved by the Department of Health and Human Services.
-They can be utilized by both districts and Specialized Transportation vendors, and include all of the required data points (with the exception of cost information and documentation of the Medicaid coverable service).
-They are available on here in Bi-Weekly format or Monthly format.
+The logs can be utilized by both districts and Specialized Transportation vendors, and include all of the required data points (with the exception of cost information and documentation of the Medicaid coverable service).
+The logs are available at the bottom of our Specialized Transportation page in Bi-Weekly format or Monthly format.
 AM (any trip/route to a school/facility from home), PM (any trip/route from a school/facility to home) and Additional run logs (any trip/route between schools or out of district locations) are available for each format.
 Parent Transport forms are also available in the event that the child’s parent is the one providing the transportation.